 Expressing Prepayment Speeds (concluded)

-- Compare the amortization factor Bal_t of the pool with the reported factor to determine if prepayments have occurred. - The amount by which the reported factor exceeds the amortization factor is the prepayment amount.
+- Compare the amortization factor Bal_t of the pool with the reported factor to determine if prepayments have occurred. - The amount by which the reported factor is exceeded by the amortization factor is the prepayment amount.

 Single Monthly Mortality